leenattress/event-driven-frontend-example/README.md

 For good measure, we also simulate random 500 errors, as well as exponential backoff for all the API calls, to simulate terrible internet or a transient service issue.

+This is not an excersize in writing a great frontend in the latest frameworks, its plain js.
+It's not an attempt to make a great API, its only here to simulate something you might build in your cloud or bare metal, and only exists to demonstrate eventual consistency and error recovery.

 ## Features

 - Real-time updates using WebSockets
 - (Fake) Event-driven backend architecture, with queues
 - Demonstrates eventual consistency in a web application
-- Random deliberate 500 errors that we recover from
+- Random deliberate 500 errors that we recover from with retrys in the frontend

 ## Prerequisites